Cloud computing and model technologies for water management

 WATERCLOUD SEMINAR March 28, 2017: PROGRAMME

 9:00 Welcoming (Dominque Laffly, Hichem Sahli and Ann van Griensven)

 9:20 Paolo Ciavola and Tomas Fernandez (University of Ferrara, Italy) "Montblanc Storm surge predictions at high resolution for European case study sites: opportunities for cloud computing initiatives"

 9:40 Mauricio F. Villazon and Diego A. Inturias (University of San Simon, Bolivia) Early Warning System in the Mamoré River - Bolivian Amazon”

-10:00 Kim Loi (Ho Chi Minh University, Vietnam) "Integration of Automated SWAT and HEC-RAS Models in Real Time Data for Flood Forecasting in Vu Gia Thu Bon River Basin"
+10:00 Nguyen Kim Loi (Nong Lam University, Ho Chi Minh City, Vietnam) "Integration of Automated SWAT and HEC-RAS Models in Real Time Data for Flood Forecasting in Vu Gia Thu Bon River Basin"

 10:50 Patrick Willems, Pieter Meert, Befekadu Wodegiorgis, Ann van Griensven, Willy Bauwens, (KULeuven/VUB, Belgium), Fernando Pereira (Flanders Hydraulics), "Using conceptual models for water management"

 11:10 Farkhondeh Khorashadi Zadeh, Befekadu T. Woldegiorgis, Fernando Pereira, Ann van Griensven and Willy Bauwens (VUB, Belgium) "Automatic calibration and uncertainty analysis of a conceptual river water quality model"

 11:30 Dorian Gorgan, Victor Bacu, Constantin Nandra, Teodor Stefanut (Technical University of Cluj-Napoca, Romania) on the use of cloud computing for SWAT calibrations: gSWAT